UrbanSwingNZ/urban-swing-website/testing/file-splitting/03-transactions.md

 ## Test 12: Empty State

 **What to check:**
-- ⏳ Selecting a date with no transactions shows empty state
+- 🟢Selecting a date with no transactions shows empty state
-- ⏳ Empty state shows icon and message
+- 🟢Empty state shows icon and message
-- ⏳ Summary shows zeros
+- 🟢Summary shows zeros
-- ⏳ No table rows display
+- 🟢No table rows display

 **How to test:**
 1. Select a date with no transactions (e.g., future date)